 Profit slipped 10.5% in 2016 from 2015 to $254 million.
 Higher costs for selling, general, and administrative functions rose 7% mainly because Jabil increased hiring and salaries to support growth.
 It also had higher amortization expenses related to intangible assets in acquisitions.

 Cash flow from operations dropped to $916 million in 2016 from $1.2 billion in 2015.
 Part of the drop stemmed from a decrease in accounts receivable because of reduced consumer demand in the mobility business in the second half of 2016 in combination with cash collection efforts.

 To compete in a rapidly consolidating industry, Jabil provides production on a global scale and operates through semi-autonomous business units that are dedicated to individual customers.
 The company continues to add services and to expand globally through acquisitions, including deals to acquire manufacturing operations from customers looking to reduce costs through outsourcing.
-Jabil has acquired or established manufacturing facilities in regions with lower operating costs, including Brazil, China, Hungary, India, Malaysia, Mexico, Poland, Russia, Turkey, Ukraine, and Vietnam.
+The company tends to place manufacturing plants close to its customers.

 In emphasizing that geographic strategy, Jabil is expanding its manufacturing operations in order to provide products of equivalent or comparable quality throughout the world.
 It has established and acquired operations in Europe, Africa, Asia, and Latin America.

 Acquisitions have extended Jabil's product portfolio and its geographic reach.

 In January 2016 Jabil acquired Inala, a South African energy products provider and systems integrator.
 The deal acquisition expanded Jabil's presence in the market for remote location energy products and marked its first venture in Africa.